 Fix for a Sexless Marriage

 To fix a sexlessness relationship, you must be able to communicate honestly and compassionately about the possible sources and solutions.
-Read on for our top tips for helping deal with a sexless relationship.
+Read on for our top tips for helping deal with a sexless marriage.

-For starters, If you want to fix a sexless relationship, you’re going to have to do some homework:
+For starters, If you want to fix a sexless marriage, you’re going to have to do some homework:

 Do Your Homework

 - Investigate the details of the issue.
 How long has this been going on?
 Are there any “inciting incidents” that may be the source of the problem?
 For instance, if you have a new baby, that’s a huge event, with accompanying bodily, hormonal, and lifestyle changes.
 These changes often disrupt a couple’s sex life.
 If there is no obvious “thing” that happened, try to figure out when you first noticed the issue.
 Were there other clues that may indicate what happened?

 - Understand the nature of your relationship.
 It may be possible that nothing really changed in your relationship.
 Some couples just aren’t that motivated by sex.
 If you never had a very sexual relationship, are you suddenly wanting more sex?
 Was your relationship was founded on things other than sex, say childrearing or sharing a business, or just emotional connection?
 You may be unconsciously demanding more than the original agreement by trying to “fix” your sexless marriage.
 There’s nothing wrong if this is the case, but it may help you figure out how to appropriately address the issue with your partner.